 I guess if you are looking for a place just to simply get full, these all you can eat spots will do.

 Mongolian grill was the only choice worth eating twice other than the fried clams.
 The man was nice and the choices for your grilled dish were diverse, simple and definitely more Asian.
 They also offered a wide selection of sauces such as Kung Pao, teriyaki to dark soy sauce.

-As mentioned at the beginning that they had over-cheesed some choices, here is a picture of the mushrooms, scallop and imitation crab section.
-Their mushrooms with baked cheese was literally one cube of cheese placed into each mushroom, the “scallops” were frozen baby scallops placed into fake shells smothered in liquid cheese and the last one that I did not even want to try was the imitation crab tossed and mixed with cheese.
-Someone please give me a trash can so I can throw up in.
+As mentioned at the beginning, they had an array of over-cheesed choices.
+Their mushrooms with baked cheese was literally one cube of cheese placed into each mushroom, the “scallops” were frozen baby scallops placed into fake shells smothered in liquid cheese and the last one was the imitation crab tossed and mixed with cheese.

 Roasted red potatoes, french fries, corn and mac and cheese?
 I will just excuse myself to their sushi bar now….#smh

 I like my bean sprouts and broccoli.
 My second round here.

 The salad bar did not serve any Chinese or Asian salads such as spicy glass noodles or cold duck.
 I saw cocktail shrimps, Romaine lettuce, potato salad, tuna and all the possible foods you would add to a Western salad.